Bankrupt gun maker Colt up for auction. Opening bid: $0

 The bid?
 Zero dollars.

-An affiliate of private equity firm Sciens Capital Management has proposed buying Colt Defense CDEFHC.UL by assuming obligations including up to $105 million (£67 million) in outstanding loans and as much as $20 million in new loans, court documents filed on Monday show.
+An affiliate of private equity firm Sciens Capital Management has proposed buying Colt Defense by assuming obligations including up to $105 million in outstanding loans and as much as $20 million in new loans, court documents filed on Monday show.

 The so-called stalking horse bid does not involve any cash and sheds $250 million in bonds.
 In other words, Colt would look much like it does now, only without the bonds.